15 Expats Talk about Health Insurance and Healthcare in Papua New Guinea

 When we asked expats and global nomads about the quality of medical care in Papua New Guinea, they replied:

 "Medical services in Papua New Guinea are limited and often inadequate.
 The country has a shortage of medical personnel, and many of the existing medical facilities are poorly equipped and lack basic supplies.
 Access to healthcare is also limited due to the country's remote location and lack of infrastructure.
-Despite these challenges, the government is working to improve access to healthcare and has made progress in recent years," remarked one expat in Papua New Guinea.
+Despite these challenges, the government is working to improve access to healthcare and has made progress in recent years," remarked one expat living in Papua New Guinea.

 Are healthcare and health insurance expensive in Papua New Guinea?

 "Healthcare and health insurance in Papua New Guinea can be expensive, especially for those who are not covered by the government's health insurance scheme.
 Private health insurance is available, but it can be costly and may not cover all medical expenses.
 The cost of medical care in Papua New Guinea is generally higher than in other countries, and the quality of care can vary significantly.
-Additionally, access to healthcare can be limited in some areas, making it difficult for people to receive the care they need," remarked one expat living in Papua New Guinea.
+Additionally, access to healthcare can be limited in some areas, making it difficult for people to receive the care they need," wrote an expat living in Papua New Guinea.

 Get Quote